GLL: A Differentiable Graph Learning Layer for Neural Networks: Introduction

 \section{Introduction}

-Graph-based learning is a powerful class of transductive machine learning techniques that leverage the topology of a similarity graph constructed on the data for tasks such as semi-supervised learning, data visualization, and dimension reduction.
+Graph-based learning is a powerful class of transductive machine learning techniques that leverage graph structures in data for tasks such as semi-supervised learning, data visualization, and dimension reduction.
 Beginning with the seminal work by \cite{zhu2003semi} on semi-supervised learning, graph-based learning techniques have since proliferated \citep{belkin2004semi,belkin2004regularization, bengio2006label,zhou2011semi,wang2013dynamic,ham2005semisupervised,lee2013graph,calder2020poisson,calder2020properly,shi2017weighted} and found applications in many problem areas.
-Graphs may be intrinsically present in a data set, such as in network science problems, where relational information is present in links between servers in a network, or between users on social media platforms, or the data points themselves may be graphs (e.g., molecules in drug discovery).
-Another important graph representation is the \emph{similarity graph}, which encodes the notion of similarity between pairs of data points.
+In some settings, graphs are intrinsically present in a data set: links between servers in a network or between users on social media platforms are common in network science, while other problems may represent data as graphs themselves, such as molecules in drug discovery.
+In general, a \emph{similarity graph} can be constructed over a data set by comparing pairs of data points using any available notion of similarity.
 In this paper, we focus on graph-based learning using similarity graphs; that is, we do not assume the graph is given as part of the metadata in the problem.
 Thus, our work is orthogonal and complementary to much of the graph neural network literature, where the graph is \emph{a priori} fixed.

 Similarity graphs and corresponding graph techniques have been extensively studied theoretically using variational analysis, random walks, harmonic functions, and partial differential equations (see e.g., \cite{calder_consistency_2019, calder2022improved, calder2020properly, calder2018game, slepcev2019analysis,dunlop2020large,garcia2020error,hein2007graph,hein2005graphs,calder2022hamilton, calder2023rates}).
 Graph learning also contrasts with modern deep learning approaches in that it is a data-dependent model without any trainable parameters.
 Previous works \citep{chapman2023novel,chen2023batch,chen2023graphigarss} show that graph learning outperforms many popular classifiers like support vector machine (\cite{cortes1995support}), random forest (\cite{ho1995random}), and neural networks on classification tasks, especially at very low label rates.